 Emerging technologies, including those that are used to recycle and process waste as an alternative to disposal of waste in landfills, represent risks, as well as opportunities, to our current business model.
 The costs associated with developing or investing in emerging technologies could require substantial capital and adversely affect our results of operations and cash flows.
-Delays in the development or implementation of such emerging technologies could have similar negative impacts.
+Delays in the development or implementation of such emerging technologies and difficulties in marketing new products or services based on emerging technologies could have similar negative impacts.
 Our financial results may suffer if we are not able to develop or license emerging technologies, or if a competitor obtains exclusive rights to an emerging technology that disrupts the current methods used in the environmental services industry.